a2ankitrai/2KX7/Java/oops_n_ooad.md

 ## Encapsulation

-Its basically about hiding the state of object with the help of modifiers like private,public,protected etc. we expose the state thru public methods only if require.
+Its basically about hiding the state of object with the help of modifiers like private,public,protected etc. we expose the state through public methods only if require.

 ---